Catchupa Factory Photographers residency in Mindelo, Cabo Verde

 The Catchupa Factory initiative is an educational and artistic creation program in the format of artist residency, dedicated to emerging artists and photographers from the Portuguese-speaking African Countries (PALOP), Cabo Verde, Guinea-Bissau, São Tomé e Príncipe, Angola and Mozambique.

-Goethe-Institut Kinshasa Photography Masterclass 6 - 13 March 2019 led by John Fleetwood
+Photography Masterclass 2019 at the Académie des Beaux-Arts, Kinshasa 6 - 13 March 2019 led by John Fleetwood

 The final CLPA newsletter of the year deals with how accessibility of different generations, gender and identities shape classrooms and interactions.
 In addition to the contributions from members, there is also featured interview on Lekgetho Makola, Head of the Market Photo Workshop by Behan Touré.
 This issue was also guest edited by Behan Touré, Dakar.